enketo/enketo-express/README.md

 3. Install libxslt and libxml2 with `(sudo) apt-get install libxml2-dev libxslt1-dev`
 4. Clone this repository
 5. Clone git submodules with `git submodule update --init --recursive`
-6. install dependencies with `npm install` and `bower install` from the project root
+6. Install dependencies with `npm install` and `bower install` from the project root
+7. Create a configuration file config/config.json to override values in the [default config](./config/default-config.json) with `cp config/default-config.json config/config.json`
-7. Build with `grunt` from the project root
+8. Build with `grunt` from the project root

 ### How to install as a local VirtualBox VM - the easy way
 1. Install [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)